His Dark Materials

 A hit play seeks to explain cutting edge quantum physics through a love story with infinite variations.
 Audiences love it.
 What happens when science meets the arts?

 Throughout the trilogy, children are pitted against the adults around them.
-Unsurprisingly for a book with an 11-year-old protagonist, the “innocent” children are often seen as more pure and moral.
+Unsurprisingly for a book with an 11-year-old protagonist, the “innocent” children are often seen as more pure and moral than adults.
 Their Daemons can change form as their characters develop, and Lyra herself is compared to Eve before the Fall.

 ‘I want to live like a child.
 I’m very afraid'